Oncurrent/zeno/README.md

 only access data that existed the last time they were connected.
 Any of said data can be edited while offline and when the client reconnects it is synced up to the server and any conflicts are merged via CRDT semantics.
-[The example](TODO) will be useful in clarifying what conflicts may exist and a bit about what CRDT semantics are.
+[The example](./example-app.md) will be useful in clarifying what conflicts may exist and a bit about what CRDT semantics are.

 This is the state we intend application developers to use the most often.